MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-omnichannel-data.md

 2. Run the Configuration Migration tool, and select **Import data** on the main screen.

 3. On the **Login** screen, provide authentication details to connect to your Dataverse server from where you want to import data.

-If you have multiple organizations on the Dynamics 365 instance, and want to select the organization from where you want to import the data, select the **Always display list of available orgs** check box.
-Select **Login**.
+4. If you have multiple organizations in the Dynamics 365 instance, and want to select the organization from where you want to import the data, select the **Always display list of available orgs** checkbox and then select **Login**.

-4. If you have multiple organizations, and you selected **Always display list of available orgs**, the next screen lets you select the organization that you want to connect to.
-Select the organization.
+5. Select the organization that you want to connect to.

-5. Select the data file (.zip) that you want to import, and then select **Import Data**.
+6. Select the data file (.zip), and then select **Import Data**.

    The import status of your records is displayed.
-The data import is done in multiple passes.
-Foundation data is imported first, while the dependent data is queuing up, and then the dependent data is imported in the subsequent passes to handle any data dependencies or linkages.
-This ensures clean and consistent data import.
+To ensure clean and consistent import of data, the import process runs in multiple passes.
+The foundation data is imported first, while the dependent data is queuing up, and then the dependent data is imported in the subsequent passes to handle any data dependencies or linkages.

-6. Select **Exit** to close the tool.
+7. Select **Exit** to close the tool.

 > [!Note]
 > During the import process, if any privacy terms are displayed, you'll need to accept them to be able to successfully create records for social channels.